Spin glass models from the point of view of spin distributions: Introduction and main results

-is uniformly bounded for all $t>0$, in which case it is equal to $1$. \end{theorem} The result will follow from a simple application of the Gaussian integration by parts and the main reason behind this equivalence will be very similar to the proof of the Ghirlanda-Guerra identities for Poisson-Dirichlet cascades in \cite{SG2}.
+The result will follow from a simple application of the Gaussian integration by parts and the main reason behind this equivalence will be very similar to the proof of the Ghirlanda--Guerra identities for Poisson--Dirichlet cascades in \cite{SG2}.